tinymce/tinymce-docs/advanced/creating-a-plugin.md

 ## Requirements

-To be recognised as a plugin by {{site.productname}}, the code for your custom plugin must have a JavaScript file with a single entry point that registers the plugin with {{site.productname}} using the `PluginManager`.
+To be recognised as a plugin by {{site.productname}}, the code for your custom plugin must have a JavaScript file with a single entry point that registers the plugin with {{site.productname}} using the `PluginManager` API.
 Any other code or resources can be in separate files and can be loaded in any standard manner. {{site.productname}} also has various APIs for loading [scripts]({{ site.baseurl }}/api/tinymce.dom/tinymce.dom.scriptloader/) and [stylesheets]({{ site.baseurl }}/api/tinymce.dom/tinymce.dom).stylesheetloader/).

 {{site.productname}} does not require any special file structure or tooling apart from these requirements, so custom plugins can be developed using most frameworks and tools.

 ### Yeoman Generator

-{{site.companyname}} maintains a [Yeoman generator]({{ site.baseurl }}/advanced/yeoman-generator/) to help make plugin creation for {{site.productname}} easier.
+{{site.companyname}} maintains a [Yeoman generator]({{ site.baseurl }}/advanced/yeoman-generator/) to assist with creating plugins for {{site.productname}}.
 The Yeoman Generator will create the files and boilerplate code required for a custom plugin, and sets up some helpful commands.

 ## Registering a custom plugin with {{site.productname}}
 Register a custom plugin with {{site.productname}} using the PluginManager. `PluginManager.add()` takes a string for the plugin identifier and a function that contains the code for initializing the plugin.
 Optionally return an object containing a function that returns metadata which will be used in the list of plugins in the [Help plugin]({{ site.baseurl }}/plugins/opensource/help) dialog.